Two female dental professionals showing a teeth model to a young boy seated in a dental chair.

 How often should I visit the dentist?

 The American Dental Association recommends seeing your dentist every 6 months.
 We recommend you have a dental exam and cleaning every 6 months and x-rays once a year.
 This allows us to address a problem when it’s small and is easier to fix.
-If you have periodontal disease you may be seen every 3 months for a cleaning to maintain good oral health.
+If you have periodontal disease or other health conditions such as diabetes or dry mouth, you may be seen every 3 months for a cleaning to maintain good oral health.

 How often should I brush my teeth?